 The Fund is administered by its board of directors, with the assistance of a Grants Administrator, Director of Communications, and Bookkeeper (all part-time).
 Funds are usually distributed by monthly allowances based on individual needs.
 See our Grants section for the specific types available.

-The Officers and Directors of the Corporation consist of ten deacons, nine elected by the deacons of The Episcopal Church for three years terms, plus the Treasurer.
-The vice-president and the secretary are elected from among the directors, the president and treasurer may be elected from outside the board.
-All officers are elected for one year terms at the Annual Meeting of the Corporation in January, and take office when elected.
+The Officers and Directors of the Corporation consist of eleven deacons, nine elected as directors by the deacons of The Episcopal Church for three years terms, plus the President and Treasurer.
+The vice-president and secretary, plus the assistant secretary and assistant treasurer if necessary, are elected from among the directors; the president and treasurer may be elected from outside the board.
+Director terms begin on January 1, while officers are elected for one year terms at the reorganization of the Board in early January, and take office at the conclusion of that meeting.

-The Annual Meeting of the Corporation in 2019 was held on Monday October 7, at the office of the Church Pension Group, 19 East 34th Street, New York City.
-Deacons interested in attending a meeting should register by contacting the president.
-Members of the Corporation entitled to vote in the annual board elections are all ordained deacons in The Episcopal Church, who are not further ordained as priest or bishop.
+The Annual Meeting of the Corporation is held virtually each October.
+Deacons interested in attending the meeting should contact President Deacon Keith McCoy, in order to receive a Zoom invitation.
+The members of the Corporation who are entitled to vote are all ordained deacons in The Episcopal Church, who are not further ordained as priest or bishop.

-Reports from the Board are published semi-annually in Diakoneo, the journal of the Association of Episcopal Deacons.
-Representatives of the Fund are available at the triennial meeting of AED, and at General Convention.
+Reports from the Board are published in Diakoneo, the journal of the Association for Episcopal Deacons (AED).
+Representatives of the Fund are available at AED's Archdeacon & Deacon Directors conferences, and at General Convention.